 More than 800 million passengers flew on U.S. carriers in 2015, according to the U.S. Department of Transportation.
 On a handful of those flights, sometimes the worst happens—a passenger dies while en route.
 Although this rarely happens, it's smart to know what to do in a life-or-death situation in the air.

 A flight attendant was flying to Portugal on an uneventful flight when a passenger passed away just an hour before arrival.
 When they discovered the passenger was dead, on a full flight, just before final descent they improvised.
 A blanket and a tightened seat belt covered the passenger and kept him strapped in.
 The flight was full so there was nowhere else to put him and the flight was descending (and he was seated beside a window), so covering him up and strapping him in was what they decided to do.

-Because it was an international flight and the death was deemed to have occurred outside of Portuguese airspace the aircraft was quarantined (but thankfully for the crew, they didn't have to sit out any of the quarantine period on board).
+Because it was an international flight and the death was deemed to have occurred outside of Portuguese airspace the aircraft was quarantined (but thankfully for the crew, they didn't have to sit out the quarantine period on board).
 It did make returning home a bit more complicated, but the crew did say the saving grace was the passenger who died was a Portuguese national, so the quarantine was much shorter than it might have been.